lmagyar/prim-sync/README.md

       - Secure Port: eg. 2222
       - Server Idle Timeout: 0
       - Idle timeout to stop server: eg. 60 or 0
-      - IP to bind to: your Wi-Fi or VPN
+      - IP to bind to: optionally your Wi-Fi or VPN
   - UI
       - You can disable everything, but this is based on your preferences
   - System
       - Server Start Directory: /storage/emulated/0
       - Prevent Standby: enable
+      - Announce server in LAN: enable if you use zeroconf (DNS-SD)
+      - Servername: make it unique, especially when multiple phones are synced
       - SFTP Hostkey algorithms: enable at least ed25519
       - Other options can be disabled or left unchanged
-- Close and restart the whole app
+- Close and restart the whole app, not just stop/start the server

 ### SSH keys